CamilleScholtz/prt/README.md

 - [ ] Make errors pretty and consistent.
 - [ ] Test environment variables.
 - [x] Write README and man pages. *(needs some updates with changes)*
+- [ ] Check for missing config values.

 ## AUTHORS